vishal-gits/Exercise-Tracker/README.md

 }]
 }

-You should provide your own project, not the example URL.
+--You should provide your own project, not the example URL.

-You can POST to /api/users with form data username to create a new user.
+--You can POST to /api/users with form data username to create a new user.

-The returned response from POST /api/users with form data username will be an object with username and \_id properties.
+--The returned response from POST /api/users with form data username will be an object with username and \_id properties.

-You can make a GET request to /api/users to get a list of all users.
+--You can make a GET request to /api/users to get a list of all users.

-The GET request to /api/users returns an array.
+--The GET request to /api/users returns an array.

-Each element in the array returned from GET /api/users is an object literal containing a user's username and \_id.
+--Each element in the array returned from GET /api/users is an object literal containing a user's username and \_id.

-You can POST to /api/users/:\_id/exercises with form data description, duration, and optionally date.
+--You can POST to /api/users/:\_id/exercises with form data description, duration, and optionally date.
 If no date is supplied, the current date will be used.

-The response returned from POST /api/users/:\_id/exercises will be the user object with the exercise fields added.
+--The response returned from POST /api/users/:\_id/exercises will be the user object with the exercise fields added.

-You can make a GET request to /api/users/:\_id/logs to retrieve a full exercise log of any user.
+--You can make a GET request to /api/users/:\_id/logs to retrieve a full exercise log of any user.

-A request to a user's log GET /api/users/:\_id/logs returns a user object with a count property representing the number of exercises that belong to that user.
+--A request to a user's log GET /api/users/:\_id/logs returns a user object with a count property representing the number of exercises that belong to that user.

-A GET request to /api/users/:\_id/logs will return the user object with a log array of all the exercises added.
+--A GET request to /api/users/:\_id/logs will return the user object with a log array of all the exercises added.

-Each item in the log array that is returned from GET /api/users/:\_id/logs is an object that should have a description, duration, and date properties.
+--Each item in the log array that is returned from GET /api/users/:\_id/logs is an object that should have a description, duration, and date properties.

-The description property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a string.
+--The description property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a string.

-The duration property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a number.
+--The duration property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a number.

-The date property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a string.
+--The date property of any object in the log array that is returned from GET /api/users/:\_id/logs should be a string.
 Use the dateString format of the Date API.

-You can add from, to and limit parameters to a GET /api/users/:\_id/logs request to retrieve part of the log of any user. from and to are dates in yyyy-mm-dd format. limit is an integer of how many logs to send back.
+--You can add from, to and limit parameters to a GET /api/users/:\_id/logs request to retrieve part of the log of any user. from and to are dates in yyyy-mm-dd format. limit is an integer of how many logs to send back.